Accepting the ‘As Is’ with Gratitude & Joy

 Accept life “As Is,” it softly calls out to me.
 Don’t wish for something better or less costly than what is being offered at that very moment in time.
 Simply accept it and be grateful for the offering placed into my ever changing path of life.
 I need not wish for any more.
 I can be satisfied with the “As Is” when I tame the rooster inside of me who wants to strut in the yard always searching for something more, something else to feed its never-ending desires.

-All such desires can be poisonous if I continue to constantly want more, to grasp more or to covet what has not been offered to me.
-By practicing the arts of gratitude and acceptance of what “is” in the moment, I can enjoy what I have and give thanks for being so blessed.
+All such desires can be poisonous if I continue to constantly want more, to grasp more, or to covet what has not been offered to me.
+By practicing the arts of gratitude and acceptance of what is in the moment, I can enjoy what I have and give thanks for being so blessed.
 I become a more fortunate being filled with the happiness God intended all of his creatures to enjoy.

-To enjoy in this very moment.
+To enjoy this very moment.

-“As Is.”
+As Is.”

 And I can aspire to share the secret of my success with others by simply telling them to appreciate life “As Is” and want nothing more than the pure breath and awareness that tells you and me that we are alive and leading the purposeful life intended for us.